Governance, charity and constitutional documents

 - To safeguard the good name and values of the institution.

-- To appoint the Vice-Chancellor and to put in place suitable arrangements for monitoring his/her performance.
+- To appoint the Vice-Chancellor as Chief Executive and to put in place suitable arrangements for monitoring their performance.

 - To appoint a Clerk to the governing body and to ensure that, if the person appointed has managerial responsibilities in the institution, there is an appropriate separation in the lines of accountability.

-- To be the principal financial and business authority of the institution, to ensure that proper books of account are kept, to approve the annual budget and financial statements, and to have overall responsibility for the institution’s assets, property and estate.
+- To be the principal body overseeing financial and business arrangements of the institution, to ensure that proper books of account are kept, to approve the annual budget and financial statements, and to have overall accountability for the institution’s assets, property and estates.

-- To be the institution’s legal authority and, as such, to ensure that systems are in place for meeting all the institution’s legal obligations, including those arising from contracts and other legal commitments made in the institution’s name.
+- To be the institution’s chief legal authority and, as such, to ensure systems are in place for meeting all the institution’s legal obligations, including those arising from contracts and other legal commitments made in the institution’s name.
+This includes compliance with all applicable legislation.

 - To receive assurance that adequate provision has been made for the general welfare of students.